Skip to Content

 Overview | Signs to look out for | Causes | The next steps | Conclusion

-Have you ever stopped in the moment, surrounded by nature, and realised something feels a bit off?
+Have you ever stopped when surrounded by nature, and realised something feels a bit off?
 Maybe the trees are rustling, the breeze is blowing, but that familiar sound of birdsong seems a little quieter or missing entirely.
-You might wonder: Is it the birds or is it me?
+You might wonder whether you're not hearing as well as you used to.

 If high-pitched sounds like birdsong, beeping alarms, or the hum of electronics are starting to fade, you’re not alone, and yes, it might be a sign of hearing loss.
 In this article, we briefly discuss why high frequencies are often the first to go and what you can do about it.